 “I’m very disappointed in pod counts.
 This time of year you usually still see some potential, but the pods aren’t sitting quite right.
 They’re a little too high on the plants,” Meyer notes.

 From there, Meyer addressed the impact of lower soybean yields in the marketplace and what he hopes to see today as the Crop Tour pushes into Iowa.
-You can get his full analysis in the video.
+You can get his full analysis here.